la pochette finie la pochette finie la pochette finie

 The necessary equipment

-Click to arrive directly at different stages!
+Click to arrive directly to the different stages!

 Measures and cuts

-the action
+for action

 trace the pattern